Welcome To the Department of Chemical Engineering AND BIOENGINEERING at the University of New Hampshire

-The Department of Chemical Engineering offers students B.S., M.Eng., M.S., and Ph.D. degrees, including B.S. degree in Chemical Engineering and B.S. degree in Bioengineering Our award winning faculty has a long standing commitment to teaching excellence.
+The Department of Chemical Engineering and Bioengineering offers students B.S., M.Eng., M.S., and Ph.D. degrees in Chemical Engineering as well as B.S. degree in Bioengineering.
+Besides the B.S. degree in Chemical Engineering, the department offers three options in the areas of bioengineering, energy, and environmental engineering in Chemical Engineering program.
+Our award winning faculty has a long standing commitment to teaching excellence.
 All of our professors are researchers, who balance instruction and research in the classrooms and in the labs.

-Undergraduate students in both Chemical Engineering and Bioengineering programs in the Department of Chemical Engineering are encouraged to participate in engineering internships.
+Undergraduate students in both Chemical Engineering and Bioengineering programs are encouraged to participate in engineering internships.
 Some students start their career in industry while students choose to go on to graduate school to specialize and obtain advanced degrees in chemical engineering, bioengineering, biochemical engineering, biomedical engineering, materials science or management in patent law.

-At the graduate levels, our M.Eng., M.S., and Ph.D. students are offered research opportunities in biomedical engineering, biochemical engineering, electrochemical engineering, separations, advanced materials, polymer engineering, reaction engineering and environmental engineering.
+At the graduate levels, our M.Eng., M.S., and Ph.D. students are offered research opportunities in biomedical engineering, biochemical engineering, electrochemical engineering, separations, advanced materials, reaction engineering and environmental engineering.
 A five year BS/MS degree program option offers our students an opportunity to earn an advanced degree in a condensed timeframe.

-The Department of Chemical Engineering at the University of New Hampshire was established in 1950 and has been accredited by ABET since 1964.
-The department has 11 faculty members, approximately 200 undergraduate students, and 20 graduate students.
-Besides B.S. degrees in Chemical Engineering and Bioengineering programs, the department offers three options in the areas of bioengineering, energy and the environment in Chemical Engineering program.
+The Department of Chemical Engineering at the University of New Hampshire was established in 1950 and changed its name to Department of Chemical Engineering & Bioengineering in 2023.
+The department has 11 faculty members, approximately 150 undergraduate students, and 20 graduate students.